vippsas/vipps-ecom-api/v1-migration.md

 ## Subscription keys

-When you have received confirmation that your new salesunit is created, then you can retrieve the API keys on https://portal.vipps.no.
+When you have received confirmation that your new sales unit is created, then you can retrieve the API keys on https://portal.vipps.no.
 See [Getting started](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md).

 ## New endpoint